nobleprogterraform/applied-ai-with-python/8-Introduction-To-Machine-Learning/8-1-Introduction-To-Machine-Learning-Section/Introduction.md

 - to the machine learning overview section of the course.
 - So, it's finally time to dive deeper into machine learning.
 - We've already learned a lot about the Python libraries available to us for data analysis,
-- things like NumPy, Pandas, Jupyter Notebook, Seaborn, Matplotlib,
+- things like NumPy, Pandas, Seaborn, Matplotlib,
 - and now what we're going to do is start shifting our focus into machine learning.
 - And so this particular section on the machine learning overview is designed to help us get in the correct frame of mind for the paradigm shift to machine learning.